airbusgeo/godal/README.md

   the error happened.
 * Calls between go and native libraries incur some overhead.
 As such godal does not strictly expose GDAL's API, but groups often-used calls in a single cgo function to reduce this overhead.
-For example, c++ code like
+For example, C code like
 ```c++
     hDS = GDALOpen(filename, GA_Readonly)
     if (hDS == NULL) exit(1);